redPanda-project/redPandaj1.0/README.md

 At the moment we are just focusing on the back-end, i.e. the cummunication between the nodes and the delivery of messages.
 Right now we are going from closed alpha to public alpha state, meaning we are looking for people who are interessted in this project and want to set up a solid network for the peer-to-peer comunication.

 As of now the system is not scaleable.
 So, at 200 user the peers will generate a lot of traffic and at 2000 users the supernodes will not be able to serve any messages at all.
+These numbers are just a brief estimate.

 How can you help us?
 =========